Andreaytm/PT-AllanMa/README.md

 	-FAQ
 	-Contact Me

-###Features TBC
+### Features TBC
 	-General Site Navigation
 	-Gallery (rotational Carousel)
 	-Interactive Map

 ## Tech Used
--[AngularJS](https://angularjs.org/) managing page routing, make calls to REST API and build custom directives -[Bootstrap](https://getbootstrap.com/) provides responsive simplistic layouts -[jQuery](https://jQuery.com/) to manage events and effects for enhanced user experience.
+- [AngularJS](https://angularjs.org/) to manage page routing, make calls to REST API and build custom directives
+- [Bootstrap](https://getbootstrap.com/) provides responsive simplistic layouts
+- [jQuery](https://jQuery.com/) to manage events and effects for enhanced user experience.
--[npm](https://www.npmjs.com/) for management of dependencies on the website -[bower](https://bower.io/) for easy installation of libraries and frameworks.
+- [npm](https://www.npmjs.com/) for management of dependencies on the website
+- [bower](https://bower.io/) for easy installation of libraries and frameworks.

 ### Getting the code up and running
-1. Firstly you will need to clone this repository by running the ```git clone <https://github.com/Andreaytm/Stream1-Project>``` command
+1. Firstly you will need to clone this repository by running the ```git clone <https://github.com/Andreaytm/S1-project>``` command
 2. After you've that you'll need to make sure that you have **npm** and **bower** installed
 	1. You can get **npm** by installing Node from [here](https://nodejs.org/en/)
 	2. Once you've done this you'll need to run the following command: